ayam04/StockMarketML/README.md

-Stock Analysis with Machine Learning Documentation
+*Stock Analysis with Machine Learning Documentation*

 The code provided performs stock analysis using machine learning techniques.
 It utilizes historical stock data to train a random forest classifier and make predictions about future stock prices.
 Additionally, it includes functionality to perform the analysis using Apache Spark's machine learning library.

-Let's understand the code and its components in detail:
+*Let's understand the code and its components in detail:*

-1. Importing Required Libraries:

-The code starts by importing the necessary libraries and modules, including yfinance for fetching stock data, datetime for handling dates, pandas for data manipulation, and various modules from sklearn and pyspark for machine learning tasks.
+*1. Importing Required Libraries:* The code starts by importing the necessary libraries and modules, including yfinance for fetching stock data, datetime for handling dates, pandas for data manipulation, and various modules from sklearn and pyspark for machine learning tasks.

-2. Ticker Class:

-The Ticker class encapsulates the functionality related to stock analysis.
+*2. Ticker Class:* The Ticker class encapsulates the functionality related to stock analysis.
 It is responsible for fetching historical data, generating technical indicators, creating predictions, splitting the data, and training the machine learning model.

-Properties:
+*Properties:*

    NUM_DAYS: The number of days of historical data to retrieve.
    INTERVAL: The sample rate of historical data.
    INDICATORS: A list of symbols representing technical indicators.

-Methods:
+*Methods:*

    __init__(self, symbol): The constructor initializes the Ticker object with the given stock symbol and calls the _get_historical_data() method.